Cardiothoracic Surgery-Integrated & 4/3 Programs

 - AATS Resident Representative to the ORR/AAMC

 The PGY 6 Integrated resident also holds the position of Chief Resident.
-Together with the senior fellow from the , they are responsible for managing the weekly Thoracic and Cardiac Education Conference schedules, monthly call schedule, and day-to-day management of the Cardiac and Thoracic Surgery services.
+Together with the senior fellow from they are responsible for managing the weekly Thoracic and Cardiac Education Conference schedules, monthly call schedule, and day-to-day management of the Cardiac and Thoracic Surgery services.
 The Chief Residents receive a monthly stipend in addition to their base salary.

 Research